 ▹ indicates offered in the upcoming term[s]

-The course is designed to develop students' understanding of the grammatical and lexical norms and peculiarities of the functional styles of the modern Russian language.
-Students will be taught to stylistically evaluate language variant and to classify language mistakes; to distinguish stylistic features of various texts through analysis; they will also acquire skills to produce texts of different styles and genres.
+The course is designed to develop students’ understanding of the peculiarities of various functional styles in the modern Russian language.
+Students are taught to stylistically evaluate language variants and to distinguish stylistic features of various texts through analysis; they also acquire skills to produce written texts of different styles and genres.
+The course focuses on different types of texts—e.g., the personal diary, the essay, non-fiction forms, the short story, literary criticism, etc. Readings include diaries of contemporaries; short stories by Pelevin, Tolstaya, and Prilepin; and essays by Genis and Epshtein.
+During class meetings, students participate in improvisation and write their texts on a range of topics.
+They prepare written assignments and produce written works in different genre styles.
+Language & Stylistics

 Text, Context, Intertext: Readings and New Media in the 21st Century

 The goal of this course is to develop students’ skills in reading and interpreting contemporary texts in the post-Soviet era.
-Students will learn how to comprehend the background of the text, to grasp the meaning of the context, and to distinguish intertexts.
-Students will work with different kinds of new media texts including online news, social media excerpts, tweets, forums, YouTube videos, etc. They will read articles and essays of Shenderovich, Novodvorskaya, and Rubinshtein, and short stories of Tolstaya, Pelevin, and Prilepin.
-In class, students will get practice in examining and interpreting readings and participate in the discussion of texts, whether assigned or found by the students themselves.
-They will prepare written assignments and produce various texts, ranging from essays to short fan fiction stories.Literature
+They will learn to comprehend the background of the text, to grasp the meaning of the context, and to distinguish intertexts.
+Students will work with different kinds of new media texts including online news, social media excerpts, forums, YouTube videos, interviews, etc. They will read articles and essays of Shenderovich, Rubinshtein, political verses of Bykov, and short stories of Tolstaya, Pelevin, and Sorokin.